sumio-morioka/rpipico_simple_PIO_emulator/README.md

 # An Easy-to-Use RPI Pico PIO Emulator

-This is a simple tool for emulating behavior of **single** state machine in RPI Pico PIO.
-The tool is almost independent of OS environment (Linux, Windows etc.) and only requires a standard C/C++ compiler.
+This is a simple tool for emulating behavior of **single** state machine (SM) in RPI Pico PIO.
+The tool is almost independent of OS environment (Linux, Windows etc.) and requires a standard C/C++ compiler only.
+While the provided emulator cannot handle multi-SM, the whole design flow supports designing multi-SM applications.

 ## 1. Overall Design Flow